 Social issues, legal terms and financial practices may sound familiar to overseas funders, but can have a different context in Israel.
 Local philanthropists, foundation professionals, consultants, and the JFN Israel office can help you interpret the local landscape, identify innovative programming areas and adapt vetting practices.

 While overseas funders can successfully go it alone in Israel, it can be very helpful to have a local “interpreter,” who can cut through the bureaucratic thickets, and provide valuable insights about the fields that interest you.
-JFN’s Israel office can introduce you to like-minded funders with on-the-ground knowledge in the fields that interest you.
+Fully one-quarter of JFN members are Israeli, and JFN’s Israel office can introduce you to like-minded funders with on-the-ground knowledge in the fields that interest you.

 The dividends reaped by funder collaborations go way beyond a particular project.
 You will quickly become attuned to the hands-on entrepreneurial style of philanthropy typical in Israel.
 The nonprofit sector is relied on by the Israeli government as an incubator for ideas that can be adapted nationally.
 Too many demands preclude a government-led, top-down approach to solve many issues in Israeli society.